coindataschool/showcase/README.md

-A web page that showcases all things I Built
+A web page that lists almost all things I built in crypto.